fmenabe/python-clg/doc/source/configuration.rst

 --------
 **argparse link**: `<https://docs.python.org/dev/library/argparse.html#add-help>`_

-Add a ``-h``/``–help`` option to the parser (default: *True*) that allow to print the help.
+Add a ``-h``/``–help`` option to the parser (default: *True*) that allows to print the help.
 You may need to have a better control on this option (for putting the option in a group, customizing the help message, removing the short option, ...).
 You can manually set this option by using theses values:

 .. code:: yaml